|

 APD paper links: APD, APD2, APD3; APD4; APD5; APD6

-[1] Wang, G., Schmidt, C., Li, X. and Wang, Z. (2025) APD6: The antimicrobial peptide database is expanded to promote research and development by deploying an unprecedented information pipeline.
-Nucleic Acids Research, in press. pdf above.
+[1] Wang, G., Schmidt, C., Li, X. and Wang, Z. (2026) APD6: The antimicrobial peptide database is expanded to promote research and development by deploying an unprecedented information pipeline.